 Building a team is crucial for any number of situations, from organizing a project to managing a business.
 In fact, we all build teams in most aspects of our life; personal and business.
 It’s important to remember that a team is not just a collection of people but more importantly a combination of talents working together for a common goal.

 Building a team to manage your financial life is important for the same reason and means involving more than one person with complementary experience and skills.
-For example, Ryan is not only a CPA but also holds a PFS designation (Personal Financial Specialist) and as such, is an expert in a wide range of financial planning issues.
+For example, Ryan is not only a CPA but also holds a CFP designation (Certified Financial Planner) and as such, is an expert in a wide range of financial planning issues.
 I hold a CFA designation (Chartered Financial Analyst) and specialize in portfolio management.
 Neither of us prepares tax returns, but we have the experience to work closely with your tax preparer and attorney.
 Working together as a team, we help our clients build a winning financial strategy and incur the least amount of tax due across all aspects of their financial life.

 Tax-Focused Investment Strategies